zazuko/barnard59/packages/cli/README.md

 `barnard59 run pipeline.json --pipeline http://example.org/#pipeline --variable filename=example.txt`

+In a [CI/CD environment](https://github.com/zazuko/barnard59/wiki/automation) you might want to pass sensitive arguments like usernames and passwords via environment-variables.
+This can be done by referencing it like this:

+`barnard59 run pipeline.json --pipeline http://example.org/#pipeline --variable password=$PASSWORD`

+where `$PASSWORD`is a valid environment-variable.

 #### Using Variables via Datatype

 The values of the variable can be use via a literal with a `p:VariableName` datatype.